isoraqathedh/isoraqathedh.github.com/Pseudo/Bigencenryin.md

 that no one before thought was possible to be written into a story: the idea of a character.

+It was almost immediately a popular hit, but its popularity is very lopsided: some loved it, but others found its new features distracting and superfluous.
+Even so, it managed to evolve into a mature franchise, and spawned a litany of successor works, as well as inspired an entire genre of works that take some but not all of its unique properties.
+Its innovation is inspiring enough for it to be hailed as a Great Work and preserved as such, but it was not popular enough to completely revolutionise literature as was known.

 Although it seems rather silly to Earthlings, and most can scarcely believe such a central concept of a story can be absent for so long in the development of a civilised society,